 New York’s no-fault auto insurance laws are intended to reduce the need to take negligent drivers to court.
 However, the medical bills and other losses caused by a serious accident may exceed the limits of your no-fault insurance.
 New York allows an accident victim to sue another driver who caused them serious injury in a car accident if they have already consumed all money available through their own insurance.

 New York insurance law describes conditions that meet the definition of “serious injury,” including:

 - Dismemberment (amputation of a limb)

 - Permanent loss or consequential or significant limitation of use of a body organ, member, function, or system

 - Disability for 90 days during the first 180 days following the accident.

-If police identify the hit-and-run driver, an accident victim who has suffered a serious injury may file a claim against the hit-and-run driver’s auto liability insurance.
-Auto liability insurance, which New York car owners are required to have, is meant to compensate individuals who have been injured in a crash that was the policyholder’s fault.
+If police identify the hit and run driver, an accident victim who has suffered a serious injury may file a claim against the hit and run driver’s auto liability insurance.
+Auto liability insurance, which New York car owners are required to have, is meant to compensate individuals who have been injured in a car accident that was the policyholder’s fault.

 In a personal injury lawsuit, you may seek compensation for pain and suffering, as well as for medical expenses, income loss, and property damage.